 With open-ended tasks, the DM doesn’t have to come up with a complex scheme that players must uncover.
 Instead, the players become the schemers.
 They’ll spend a lot of time actively coming up with plans.

 Most elaborate plans involve multiple steps.
 Once those steps are clear, you can suggest players break up into smaller groups to each discuss the details of a step.
 This saves time and allows more players to have their say.
 And the less time players have to spend waiting on each other, the better.
+I also like to spring multiple challenges on players at the same time.
+So maybe a puzzle, a dam that is about to break, and an army of orcs attacking.
+The players will each choose the task they most like to solve.
+And the great thing about premade puzzles is that they cost almost no time to DM, freeing up your time to focus on the other challenges.

 7. Involve Everyone at the Table